Gabriel Piroird: Biography

 On 25 March 1983, after retirement of his predecessor, he was appointed bishop of the Roman Catholic Diocese of Constantine.
 He was consecrated to the Episcopate on 3 June 1983.
 The principal consecrator was Bishop Jean Scotto with other prelates of the Roman Catholic Church.

-In this office Bishop Piroird served until his retirement on 21 November 2008, and returned to France, where he died on 3 April 2019.
+Piroird served until his retirement on 21 November 2008.
+He returned to France, where he died on 3 April 2019.